 In 2014, James established The Drake Foundation, a not-for-profit company tackling the problem of concussion in sport head-on.

 Peter Hughes, Chief Executive Officer

 Peter Hughes graduated with an LLB (Hons) from the University of Bristol and subsequently qualified as a solicitor.
 On qualifying he became a partner of Corbould Rigby & Co., which merged with Underwood & Co. in 1998.
 He was managing partner of Underwood and Co. for 15 years until April 2014 combining the role with a busy case load for his clients.

 Peter is a business lawyer who advises business clients from many different fields in relation to a wide range of commercial and corporate matters including business affairs, purchases and sales of companies and businesses, commercial leases and contracts.
 He has worked as an adviser to James Drake on many projects.
 Outside the office, Peter has a keen interest in any sport involving a ball, as well as in driving his classic Bristol car to distant places.

-Velicia Bachtiar, CSO (Chief Scientific Officer)
+Velicia Bachtiar, Chief Scientific Officer (Consulting)

 Velicia Bachtiar is the Chief Scientific Officer at The Drake Foundation to further develop and implement initiatives to advance research and knowledge on sports-related concussion.

 Velicia obtained a first class BSc (Hons) in Psychology from University College London before completing an MSc in Neuroscience and DPhil (PhD) in Clinical Neuroscience at the University of Oxford.
 During her doctorate, Velicia used neuroimaging techniques to investigate how the brain changes with non-invasive brain stimulation.

 Hannah Wilson, General Manager